in-and-win/scala-mapifier/README.md

 ## License

-See the `license.txt` file for the terms under which it may be used and distributed.
+See the `LICENSE` file for the terms under which it may be used and distributed.